Zb tetraquark channel from lattice QCD and Born-Oppenheimer approximation: S5: Mass of the bound state for various fits

 The singlet and octet contributions cancel in the case of one-gluon exchange, i.e at the order $O(\alpha_s)$.
 The lowest non-zero contribution can be obtained from the perturbative calculation of both potentials in \cite{Kniehl:2004rk} and comes at $O(\alpha_s^3)$ with $\delta a_2=-189.2 $.
 Employing the value of $\alpha_s\simeq 0.31$ obtained from the fit of the singlet $\bar bb$ static potential in our simulation, we arrive at $V_{1/r}(r)\simeq -0.0051/r$.

-\section{S5: Masses of (virtual) bound states for various fits}
+\section{S5: Mass of the bound state for various fits}

-The masses of (virtual) bound states in Fig. 4 of the main article were based on the fits of the lattice potential in the range $r/a=[1,4]$ and form of potential $V(r)=V_{reg.}(r)+V_{1/r}(r)$ in Eq.
-(5): these masses are shown again in Fig. \ref{fig:various_fits}(a) for completeness.
-The lattice potential at $r/a=1$ can be prone to the lattice discretization errors, therefore we investigate the sensitivity of the results on excluding this point from the fit.
-The masses based on the fits in the range $r/a=[2,4]$ are shown in Fig. \ref{fig:various_fits}(b).
-They also support the presence of a virtual bound state for the values of parameter $F<2$ and a deep bound state $350-400$ below threshold, so the results qualitatively agree in both cases.
+The mass of the bound state depends on the choices of the fit for the potential.
+The mass in Fig. 4 of the main article was based on the fits of the lattice potential in the ranges $r/a=[2,4]$, $r/a=[1,4]$ and form of potential $V(r)=V_{reg.}(r)+V_{1/r}(r)$ in Eq.
+(5).
+These masses are shown again in Fig. \ref{fig:various_fits}(a,b) for completeness.
+Two fitting ranges were employed since the lattice potential at $r/a=1$ can be prone to the lattice discretization errors.

 The part of the potential $V_{1/r}(r)$ that is singular as $r\to 0$ was determined perturbatively (\ref{V1/r}) for very small separations $r$.
 It is equal to zero at the one-gluon exchange level and the lowest non-zero contribution comes at the order $O(\alpha_s^3)$.
 The sensitivity of the results on including or excluding this part of the potential is explored in Fig. \ref{fig:various_fits}.
 The masses based solely on the regular potential $V_{reg.}$ in Figs. \ref{fig:various_fits}(c,d) agree within errors with masses based on $V_{reg.}+V_{1/r}$ in Figs. \ref{fig:various_fits}(a,b).
 This agreement is a consequence of the suppression in $V_{1/r}$.